bakpakin/moonmint/README.md

 # moonmint

-__moonmint__ is an express like web framework that runs on top of luvit and/or lit.
+__moonmint__ is an express like web framework that runs on top of luvi.
+Use complex routing, static file serving, and templating with an extremely minimal code base.
+Does not depend of luvit - full servers can be built with lit, the package manager for the luvit platform.

 ## Contents